bottledcode/swytch-framework/docs/README.md

 ## HTML Head

 The `HeadTagFilter` service allows you to hook into the rendering of the `<head>` tag and add your own tags.
-This is extremely useful for adding `<meta>` tags, `<link>` tags, and `<script>` tags, or setting the OpenGraph or Twitter meta tags.
+This is extremely useful for adding `<meta>` tags, `<link>` tags, and `<script>` tags, or setting the OpenGraph or Twitter meta-tags.

 ## Internationalization

 The Swytch Framework considers internationalization as a first-class citizen.
 The framework uses `gettext/translator` under the hood to provide a simple interface for translating strings.
-The framework also provides a `NumberHalper` class to help when dealing with numbers and currencies (such as translating between `0.25` and `0,25`).
+The framework also provides a `NumberHelper` class to help when dealing with numbers and currencies (such as translating between `0.25` and `0,25`).

 Global functions are provided to make it easy to translate strings: